6 Years Ago: George Jones Performs His Final Concert

-Four years ago today, on April 6, 2013, George Jones performed his final concert, at the Knoxville Civic Coliseum in Knoxville, Tenn.
+Six years ago today, on April 6, 2013, George Jones performed what turned out to be his final concert, at the Knoxville Civic Coliseum in Knoxville, Tenn.

 “I just did my last show,” Jones said on the bus afterwards.
 “And I gave ’em hell.”

 Jones' final song of the night was "He Stopped Loving Her Today."
 Shortly after the concert, the country legend entered the hospital, where he remained until he passed away 20 days later, on April 26, 2013.

 Jones, then 81, wanted to do one final tour to honor his loyal fans, even though he had been battling health problems for years.

 “I begged him to come off that road, and he would not,” Nancy Jones recalls.
 “He lowered all the keys and tried really, really hard.
 I would say, ‘Just stop it,’ and he said, ‘In my mind, I think of all those old mamas that saved their money for me, and I was a no-show.’
 In the last year, the fans never complained.
 They knew he was weak, and they knew he was leaving.
 He just wanted to prove he loved them.”